110CodingP/BPD-week3-mining-a-block/README.md

 The repository contains a folder `mempool` which contains JSON files.
 These files represent individual transactions.
 Your goal is to successfully mine a block by including some of these transactions, following the specific requirements outlined below.

+> [!NOTE]
+> You are only required to do basic validation checks.
+Signature validation is optional and is beyond the scope of this channel.

 ## Objective
 Your primary objective is to write a script that processes a series of transactions, validates them, and then mines them into a block.
 The output of your script should be a file named `out.txt` that follows a specific format.